Jonalex7/MOO-AL/README.md

   - Strategy: EFF (`acquisition_strategy='eff'`)
   - Picks points maximizing the Expected Feasibility Function.

-> **Note**: All Pareto‑based strategies compute the Pareto front once per iteration.
-You can enable the `pareto_metrics` flag in your config to record the full Pareto front and the selected sample.
+> **Note**: All Pareto-based strategies compute the Pareto front once per iteration.
+Enable the `pareto_metrics` flag in your configuration to record the full Pareto front and the selected sample.
+For traditional strategies, such as `u` and `eff`, the `pareto_metrics` flag computes the Pareto front, which you can then use to compare the selected sample.
 ---

 ## Example Run